RapidiaTechInc/Marlin/README.md

 Rapidia has made some modifications to Marlin to work better with our hardware and host software.
 Because this project is licensed under [version 3.0 of the GNU General Public License](./LICENSE), the source code and license must be made available with every distribution of the Marlin firmware.

 Most Rapidia-specific changes to the code can be identified by the surrounding RAPIDIA\_\* macros.
-A list of the new g-code commands created for and existing commands modified for Rapidia use has been provided below.
+A list of the new gcode commands created for and existing commands modified for Rapidia use has been provided below.

 ## Build and Upload with PlatformIO